Dream of having the confidence to travel solo?

 One of the coolest things about this tour is that you get to take the famous yellow Tram 28 from near the Mouraria neighborhood to the Alfama.
 Ordinarily the line is super long, but we were taking it late enough in our 24 hours in Lisbon that we did not have to wait on line.

-Tiago was very good about making sure we all got on the tram, so much so that a woman taking the tram started yelling after him to know how to book his tour.
+T was very good about making sure we all got on the tram, so much so that a woman taking the tram started yelling after him to know how to book his tour.
 I have proof because she’s the lady giving the thumbs up in my photo above.

-Further Reading: 24 Hours in Lisbon!
+That’s a Perfect 24 Hours in Lisbon!

 What would you do with 24 hours in Lisbon?
 Are you ready to start booking your hotel in Lisbon?
 And do you think this lady with the thumbs would be mad if she knew her picture was on my blog?
 Please email me at [email protected] and let me know!